The Great Peacemaker

 his people to also bury their weapons for peace.

-And now it came to pass that when the king had made an end of these sayings, and all the people were assembled together, they took their swords and all the weapons which were used for the shedding of man’s blood, and they did bury them up deep in the earth.
-And this they did, it being in their view a testimony to God, and also to men, that they never would use weapons again for the shedding of man’s blood.
-And this they did vouching and covenanting with God, that rather than shed the blood of their brethren, they would give up their own lives; and rather than take away from a brother, they would give unto him; and rather than spend their days in idleness, they would labor abundantly with their hands.
-And thus we see that when these Lamanites were brought to believe and to know the truth, they were firm and would suffer, even unto death, rather than commit sin; and thus we see that they buried the weapons of peace, or they buried the weapons of war for peace.
-Alma 14, paragraph 8
+When the king had finished saying these things, and all the people were assembled, they took their swords and weapons used to kill people and they buried them deep in the ground.
+They did this precisely because it was in their view a testimony to God and to mankind that they would never use weapons again to kill people.
+They did this, pledging and covenanting with God that rather than killing their brethren, they would lose their own lives; and rather than take away, they would give to their fellow human beings; and rather than being idle, they would work hard with their hands.
+As you can see, when these Lamanites were brought to accept and know the truth, they were determined and would even suffer death rather than commit sin.
+And we saw they buried their weapons of peace — or rather, they buried their weapons of war for peace.
+Alma 14, paragraph 8-9

 I do see a basis of truth and many things of value in the